legluondunet/MyLittleLutrisScripts/Age of Empires/README.md

 Technical notes:
 - 1.0c update for AOE et 1.0a update for ROR
-- Support multilanguage cd install: eng,fra,ger,ita,por,spa
+- Support multilanguage CD install: eng,fra,ger,ita,por,spa
-- You will need the cd only one time during install
+- You will need the CD only one time during install
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/